Nicemanss/HPBNodeCodeOfConduct/README.md

   professional setting
 * Participating in the purchase of votes through non-official backchannels

-## Node Operators Responsibilities
+## Responsibilities

-Node Operators are responsible for ensuring clarifying the standards of acceptable behavior and are expected to use their voice against any instances of unacceptable behavior.
+High Performance Blockchain Node operators are responsible for ensuring clarifying the standards of acceptable behavior and are expected to use their voice against any instances of unacceptable behavior.

 ## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community as a Node.
+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community as a High Performance Blockchain Node.
 Examples of representing while being identifiable as a High Performance Blockchain Node could be in an email, posting on Telegram or WeChat, posting on social media, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.